man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 });
 ```
 #### 2. `.mock.results`
-Contains information about a mock function's returned value in each call.
+Contains information about the value a mock function returns in each call.
 ```js
 test('mock function test', () => {
 	const mockFn = jest.fn(val => val);